If you are interested in riding from Rome, Italy to the finalé of the Tour de France in Paris combine this tour with Leg 23.

 Day 12: July 14: Asti to Torino

 Highlights: Torino - home of the Savoy familyOur final ride is relatively short today and it takes us into Torino, the seat of the House of Savoy and the first capital of a unified Italy beginning in 1861.
-We'll celebrate our journey through Italy with a group dinner tonight.
+Congratulations on a journey well traveled through Italy!
 Mileage: 77 km (48 miles).

 Lodging: Best Western Hotel Genova